ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Making-a-PR.rst

 After you've actioned any feedback, your pull request must be approved by a core maintainer for the target ROS repository before it can be merged.

-When the core maintainer approves your pull request, they merge it to the target branch, and you receive a notification from GitHub.
+When the core maintainer approves your pull request, they merge it to the target branch (usually **rolling**), and you receive a notification from GitHub.

+Your changes may also be backported to older distributions of ROS.